Cinofix/backdoor_learning_curves/README.md

 ## Explaining Backdoor Predictions

 With these experiments, we aim to interpret the decision function of the poisoned classifiers.
-To replicate our analysis with MNIST and CIFAR10, use the following commands:
+To replicate our analysis with MNIST, CIFAR10, and Imagenette, use the following commands:

 ```bash
 python src/test/explain_mnist.py